-Although running a parallel foreach that makes async calls is a pretty usual thing, I found my self in a very complicated situation, when async delegate calls got in the way!
+Although running a parallel foreach that makes async calls is a pretty usual task, I found my self in a complicated situation, when async delegate calls got in the way!

 The following gist file, is a basic structure of what I was trying to do: Ask